Chase offers 6 co-branded cards with United Airlines: 4 personal cards and 2 business cards.

-We can’t forget to mention that earning United miles with these cards locks you into booking with United miles.
-If you aren’t concerned about extra award space, United Club access, or other perks, you might want to consider earning Chase Ultimate Rewards, which can be transferred to United almost instantly.
+We can’t forget to mention that earning United miles with a United-branded card locks you into booking with United miles.
+If you aren’t concerned about extra award space, United Club access, or other perks, you might want to consider earning Chase Ultimate Rewards that can be transferred to United almost instantly.

 Cards that earn Ultimate Rewards often come with more bonus categories that can help you earn points even faster.
 Since you won’t be locked in with a single airline program, you’ll have many more options to redeem Ultimate Rewards.

-If you want to use United miles but flexibility is important to you, consider earning Chase Ultimate Rewards with these cards.
+If you want to use United miles but flexibility is important to you, consider earning Chase Ultimate Rewards points with these cards:

 Recommended Chase Cards (Personal)

 |Chase Sapphire Preferred® Card - This is our favorite beginners travel rewards card, which is currently offering a 60,000 point bonus after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.|

 The card earns 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining and 2x points on all other travel purchases, plus more.
 Enjoy a $50 annual Ultimate Rewards Hotel Credit, and other travel benefits such as excellent travel insurance coverage, including car rental insurance and no foreign transaction fees, this card is a very rewarding card.